enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 Perform a user interaction or continue navigation
 -------------------------------------------------
 The returned value of |UITester.find_by_name| and |UITester.find_by_id|
-is an instance of |UIWrapper| on which you may either navigate into more nested GUI elements, or perform a user interaction on the GUI element.
+is an instance of |UIWrapper| on which you may navigate into more nested GUI elements, perform a user interaction, or inspect states on the GUI element.

 The supported actions can be found via the |UIWrapper.help| method::